GMyhf/2025spring-cs201/20250304_week3_OOP_time_complexity.md

 **C. Merge Sort**
 D. Insertion Sort

-Merge Sort is the only guaranteed O(n log n) even in the worst case.
+<mark>Merge Sort is the only guaranteed O(n log n) even in the worst case</mark>.
 The cost is that merge sort uses more memory.